robovm/robovm-robopods/google-play-games/ios/README.md

 ## Pre-requisite

 It is assumed that you have:
 * Setup your IDE according to generic instruction.
-For this sample application I am using Android Studio and habe configured my system according to [these instructions](https://github.com/libgdx/libgdx/wiki/Setting-up-your-Development-Environment-%28Eclipse%2C-Intellij-IDEA%2C-NetBeans%29)
+For this sample application I am using Android Studio and have configured my system according to [these instructions](https://github.com/libgdx/libgdx/wiki/Setting-up-your-Development-Environment-%28Eclipse%2C-Intellij-IDEA%2C-NetBeans%29)
 * Created a LibGDX application.
 I have created this sample using the standard [gdx-setup wizard](https://github.com/libgdx/libgdx/wiki/Project-Setup-Gradle)

 ## Instructions